 On September 30, 2014, the Company entered into an exchange agreement (the "Valent Exchange Agreement") with Valent and Del Mar (BC).
 Pursuant to the Valent Exchange Agreement, Valent exchanged its loan payable in the outstanding amount of \$279 (including aggregate accrued interest to September 30, 2014, of \$29), issued to Valent by Del Mar (BC), for 279 shares of the Company's Series A Preferred Stock.
 The Series A Preferred Stock has a stated value of \$1.00 per share (the "Series A Stated Value") and is not convertible into common stock.
 The holder of the Series A Preferred Stock is entitled to dividends at the rate of 3% of the Series A Stated Value per year, payable quarterly in arrears.
-For the three months ended September 30, 2023, and 2022, respectively, the Company recorded \$2 related to the dividend paid to Valent.
+For the three and six months ended December 31, 2023, the Company recorded \$2 (2022 - \$2) and \$4 (2022 - \$4), respectively, related to the dividends paid to Valent.
 The dividends have been recorded as a direct increase in accumulated deficit.